gklijs/bkes/README.md

 Records are added to the db with offset and partition at -1.
 As soon as the record is read, the correct values for the offset and partition will be set from the record, when retrieving records you might want to ignore those.

+## Development

+Use `docker exec kafka kafka-topics --create --topic bkes --bootstrap-server localhost:9092 --partitions 5 --replication-factor 1` to create a topic to start.